 Since the residents will all be incontinent and need to be changed every few hours, they will be transferred to and from the bed to chair often.
 A typical day would be three periods of 2 to 2 ½ hours up in the chair: mid morning, mid- afternoon, and early evening.
 When the residents are in bed, they will have safe, quiet, stimulation free time in their rooms, according to their care plan.

 Granite House is not intended to be a medical facility, nor will it be a rehab facility.
 Our purpose is to offer a home-like setting for the long-term care of people who are not likely to emerge from a minimally conscious state, yet are otherwise stable and responsive to external stimulation.
 The dwelling and activities of daily living at Granite House are modeled on actual home settings, creating a safe, peaceful, accessible environment.

-Services provided beyond the daily living cares will include music therapy, healing touch and massage therapy, sensory stimulation, range of motion and weight-bearing therapies, and hydrotherapy.
-Features in the home will include a large gathering space, gas fireplace, screened porch, ceiling lifts for transfers, and quiet bedrooms for stimulation-free rest times.
+Services offered beyond the daily living cares will include music therapy, massage therapy, sensory stimulation, range of motion and weight-bearing therapies, and hydrotherapy.
+Features in the home include a large gathering space, gas fireplace, screened porch (Spring 2019), ceiling lifts for transfers, and quiet bedrooms for stimulation-free rest times.
 We will model our residents’ schedules after the “coma stim” program at Bethesda Rehabilitation Hospital, with periods of appropriate stimulation alternating with periods of rest.